 But, there was a unanimous decision among the judges that one cold brew was just slightly better in all categories.

 And even though I don’t care for coffee black – the winner was smooth enough where I just might consider it.

 Without further ado – the winning cold brew coffee is ….

 BUT…. wait, wait, wait…if you DON’T drink black coffee – and you DO like some sweetener and cream, you may actually prefer this stronger, more full-bodied cold brew that can handle that sort of thing without getting too watered down:

 THIS IS NOT A DRILL.
-RUN TO YOUR NEAREST SAFEWAY AND BUY ALL THE DON FRANCISCO’S COLD BREW.
+BUY ALL THE DON FRANCISCO’S COLD BREW.

 5. The Process:

-Here are a few highly rated options to get you started if you wanta get all official:
+Here are a few highly rated options to get you started.
+I have all three of these and like them all:

 If you like your coffee sweeter, use a simple syrup, since any granulated sweetener is going to just fall to the bottom.
 Add this right after you take out the cold brew packs.